On (company): Operations

 On also founded and sponsors the professional running group, On Athletics Club, coached by Dathan Ritzenhein with a roster that contains multiple Olympic finalists.
 The company also built bobsleigh shoes that were used in the 2022 Winter Olympics.

 Currently, David Kilgore, an American professional runner and record holder, competes and works for On Running.

 On March 31, 2022, On launched the Cloudmonster.
 It deviates from the company's previous designs by having a larger sole.
 Jacob Gallagher of The Wall Street Journal described it as "a maximalist sneaker" and claimed that this design is primarily associated with Hoka, and called Hoka "one of On's main competitors in the specialized running market".

-In March 2023, On announced its sponsorship of number one women's tennis player Iga Świątek and men's tennis players Ben Shelton and João Fonseca.
-In June 2024 On signed a new partnership with the young Italian man tennis player Flavio Cobolli.

 The production of On shoes has been moved from China to Indonesia and Vietnam.

+Sponsorships

+Over the years, On has significantly expanded its athlete endorsements across multiple sports.
+In track and field, the brand established the On Athletics Club (OAC), an elite international training initiative supporting middle- and long-distance runners such as Hellen Obiri and Yared Nuguse.

+The company also established a major presence in professional tennis by signing multiple competitors, including former multi-time Grand Slam champion Roger Federer (who was given equity in the company), multi-time Grand Slam champion Iga Świątek, US Open finalist Ben Shelton, Roland Garros finalist Flavio Cobolli and ATP young star João Fonseca.
+Additionally, On maintains a diverse roster of sponsored talent spanning endurance trail running, ultra-marathons, and professional triathlon.